Ulmus davidiana var. japonica: Cultivation

 Japanese elm has been widely planted in northern Japan as a street tree.
-It was introduced to North America in 1890 as seed brought by William Smith Clark and planted at the University of Massachusetts.
-This was after years of his teaching from where later on Sapporo to the Arnold Arboretum, Massachusetts, whence two seedlings were donated to Kew Gardens, London, in 1897.
+It was introduced to Arnold Arboretum, Massachusetts, in 1895 as seed sent from Sapporo by Professor Kingo Miyabe, whence two seedlings were donated to Kew Gardens, London, in 1897.
 The Späth nursery, Berlin, marketed Japanese elm in Europe from 1900, Kew obtaining a third specimen from them in that year.
 Specimens were supplied by Späth to the Royal Botanic Garden Edinburgh in 1903 as U. campestris japonica and may survive in Edinburgh, as it was the practice of the Garden to distribute trees about the city.
 A specimen of U. campestris japonica obtained from Späth stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.
 The Arnold Arboretum specimens grew rapidly, and first flowered aged 12 years.
 A form from western China, for many years distinguished as U. wilsoniana Schneider, was introduced to the Arnold Arboretum in 1910.
 The Morton Arboretum, Illinois, has intermediate forms labelled U. japonica × U. wilsoniana.
 Unlike many Asiatic species, Japanese elm is tolerant of a mild, maritime climate with heavy winter rainfall and was consequently considered of potential use in the Dutch elm breeding programme led by H. M. Heybroek at the Dorschkamp Research Institute at Wageningen.
 In 1977, Heybroek collected the tree in Japan, with the result that there is now a small forest of Japanese elm in southern Flevoland, the largest plantation of the species beyond its native land.

 The tree was briefly propagated and marketed in the UK by the Hillier & Sons nursery, Winchester, Hampshire from 1971 to 1977.
 Specimens planted at the Sir Harold Hillier Gardens have grown very well on heavy clay in an open location, where they support colonies of the White-letter Hairstreak Satyrium w-album.
 In trials elsewhere in Hampshire conducted by Butterfly Conservation, the tree also proved tolerant of dry soils on chalk and soils waterlogged in winter, although growth has been comparatively slow and leaves are late to flush, rarely before mid-May.

 Leaves from the tree were eaten during the Great Chinese Famine, but found to cause facial swelling.